Bharti Airtel shares at highest level in nearly a decade

 Credit Suisse analysts raise stock target price to Rs 430 from Rs 400, saying the company’s ability to "maintain margins in India mobile in a seasonally weak quarter with 5 per cent revenue decline is commendable".

-CLSA upgraded the stock to 'buy' from 'underperform', and target price to Rs 637 from Rs 430, saysing consolidation in India and Africa turnaround were "reviving Bharti's long-term growth".
+CLSA upgraded the stock to 'buy' from 'underperform', and target price to Rs 637 from Rs 430, saying consolidation in India and Africa turnaround were "reviving Bharti's long-term growth".

 Seventeen of 32 brokerages rated the stock "buy" or higher, seven "hold" and eight "sell" or lower; their median target price was Rs 467.50, according to Thomson Reuters Eikon data.